efrigo88/pgvector-lab/README.md

-# PDF Document Processing with pgvector
+# PDF Document Processing with PGVectorStore

-This project processes PDF documents, generates embeddings using Ollama, and stores them in PostgreSQL with pgvector for semantic search capabilities.
+This project processes PDF documents, generates embeddings using Ollama, and stores them in PostgreSQL with PGVectorStore for semantic search capabilities.

 ## Prerequisites